 1. Set a Fundraising Goal

 First up, you need to know how much you need to raise.
 Aim high but be realistic!
-You should look at how any past events of a similar nature have done, and ask the host what (if any) fundraisers they have hosted in the past have raised.
+You should look at how any past fundraisers of a similar nature have done.
+If your host has held fundraisers in the past, ask what previous events have been able to raise.
+If you and your host are both new to this, reach out to prominent local politicos and community leaders for input.

-Attach the fundraising goal of the event to the real fundraising needs of the campaign - this makes a compelling talking point on the day.
-Asking for $1,000 to put an ad on local radio is better than asking for it because "that’s what we’ve gotten before".
+Connect the fundraising goal of the event to the real fundraising needs of the campaign — donors appreciate knowing how their dollars might be spent.
+Asking for $1,000 to put an ad on local radio is better than asking for it because "that’s what we’ve raised before".

-Finally, make sure to check the laws relevant to your event to ensure you’re in compliance.
-You may find some helpful allowances that will edge you closer to your fundraising goal - for instance, you might be able to take advantage of things like the in-home hospitality rules that allow for federal candidates to have home owners cover some expenses.
-Of course you should always check with your hosts about what they are willing to cover before the event!
+Finally, make sure to check the laws to ensure that your event is fully compliant with campaign finance law.
+You may find some helpful allowances that will edge you closer to your fundraising goal — for instance, you might be able to take advantage of things like the in-home hospitality rules that allow for federal candidates to have homeowners cover some of the events' expenses.
+Of course, you should always check with your hosts about what they are willing to cover before the event!

 2. Track your RSVPs

-An RSVP needs to be more than just a verbal “sure, I’ll come along” from a potential donor.
+An RSVP needs to be more than just a verbal “Sure” from a potential donor.
 RSVPs need to be recorded with contact details in a database.

 Having your RSVPs in a database is the best way to make sure your event is headed for success, not failure.
-This data will give you real time knowledge of confirmed attendees, and help you make sure you get as few no-shows as possible.
+This data will give you real-time knowledge of confirmed attendees, and help you follow up with supporters to make sure you get as many attendees as possible.

-Start by getting an event page set up with essential event details (day, time, etc), information about the candidate, the event agenda, and a form to gather contact details from RSVPs.
-This page will serve as the focal point for all your outreach efforts, whether through persoanl outreach or social media.
+Start by getting an event page set up with essential event details (who, what, where, & when).
+The page should include information about the candidate, the event agenda, and a form to gather contact details from RSVPs.
+This page will serve as the focal point for all your outreach efforts, whether through personal outreach, social media, or email blasts.

 Word to the Wise